 My paintings have been exhibited in many juried shows including The de Young Open, de Young Museum (San Francisco, CA;) The Signature American Watermedia Exhibition, (Fallbrook, CA;) Yosemite Renaissance, Yosemite National Park Museum Gallery; "Aquarius - Pacific

 Regional Exhibition," (San Luis Obispo Museum, CA;) and Arts at the Port Juried Fine Art Exhibit, (Anacortes, WA.)
-The John Muir Land Trust, The Museum of Northwest Art, (La Conner, WA,) City of Concord, CA
+The Muir Land Trust, The Museum of Northwest Art, (La Conner, WA,) City of Concord, CA

 (Office of the Mayor,) and other non-profit organizations have selected my work